All Episodes

 That we can rule out.

-Uh but whatever it is, it's nothing to do with Islam.
+But whatever it is, it's nothing to do with Islam.

-And that's what makes him the crazy guy, and that's what makes him the crazy guy.
+And that's what makes him the crazy guy.

 And so the best thing you can possibly do is actually increase immigration from Muslim countries.

-That would have s that would strike.
+That would strike.

 I mean, people say, oh, well, we shouldn't have interned Japanese people during the Second World War.

-Uh we shouldn't have done that.
+We shouldn't have done that.

-Today, what would happen is that would we would increase Japanese immigration during the Second World War, Churchill's response uh to the uh problems with Nazi Germany would be to increase immigration from Germany during the Second World War.
+During the Second World War, Churchill's response to the problems with Nazi Germany would be to increase immigration from Germany during the Second World War.

-Uh FDR's response would be to increase immigration from Japan.
+FDR's response would be to increase immigration from Japan.

-And and we uh and we would have a a situation where, yeah, exactly, there'd be all those little thrillers they used to make about the what was it, they what would they call the German American Bund and all these uh people uh that they were suspending all that kind of that world has gone.
+And we would have a situation where, yeah, exactly, there'd be all those little thrillers they used to make about the, what was it, what were they called, the German-American Bund and all these people that they were suspicious.

 There are no enemies.